antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

   [**Figure 2: t-SNE preprocessed t-SNE maps**](_static/images/Samplemaps/Tsne_cellbroad_primsite.png)

 Another feature that may be informative in the context of a t-SNE map is to ‘overlay’ the expression of a particular gene on the map by coloring the cell lines by the expression values of a dataset, in this case mRNA gene expression.
-We can have a look at this by changing the ‘colormode’ to ‘color by expression’.
+We can have a look at this by changing the *Color mode* to ‘color by gene’.

-1. In the 'adjustable settings box'  select 'Color by Gene' under Color mode and subsequently type 'CLDN3' under Gene for color.
+1. In the 'Adjustable settings' box  select 'Color by Gene' under *Color mode* and subsequently type 'CLDN3' in the textfield of *Gene / Reporter*.
-    The  corresponding reporter will automatically pop-up (Figure 3 ).
+    The  corresponding reporter will automatically pop-up (Figure 3 ), click on it to confirm your choice.
-    The gene selection box autocompletes selection the proper reporter probeset, but this can take a little bit of time before the gene selection box appears.
-Click on the selection to confirm the usage of that gene.
+    The gene selection box autocompletes the proper reporter probeset, but this can take a little bit of time before the gene selection box appears.

   ![](_static/images/Samplemaps/Tsne_select_probeset.png "Figure 3: Select  A probeset")